Kmoran1512/Math-Battle/README.md

 **This website was tested on Google Chrome with NVDA screen reader, for best results, using these two programs are our recommendation.**

 Repo link: https://github.com/Kmoran1512/Math-Battle <br/>
-Link to the Pages: https://kmoran1512.github.io/Math-Battle/ Link to the Pages: https://kmoran1512.github.io/Math-Battle/report_video.html
+Link to the Pages: https://kmoran1512.github.io/Math-Battle/ <br/>
+Link to the Video: https://kmoran1512.github.io/Math-Battle/report_video.html

 ## Overview